-To help you decide, we compared the amount of Singapore-based vacancies to the number of local CVs on our database across 18 key finance job functions to produce the chart below.
+To help you decide, we compared the amount of Singapore-based vacancies with the number of local CVs on our database across 18 key finance job functions to produce the chart below.
 We restricted the resumes to those updated within the past year, indicating that they belong to people interested in finding new jobs.

-If you’re in one of the sectors towards the top of the chart, your job search could be fairly straight forward as you will face the least competition from other candidates.
+If you’re in one of the sectors towards the top of the chart, your job search could be fairly straightforward because you will face the least competition from other candidates.
 If you’re at the bottom, you might want to stick with your current job.

-Quants will have the easiest time finding a new job in Singapore – there are just three Singapore-based candidates on our database for every available job in the city state.
+Quants, for example, will have a comparatively ‘easy’ time finding a new job in Singapore – there are just seven Singapore-based candidates on our database for every available job in the city state.
 Continued demand for analytical skills and a high academic barrier to entering the quant profession have created a perpetually tight job market.

 More surprisingly, given recent offshoring to markets like India and the Philippines, operations also features towards the top of our ranking.
 Many of the current back-office vacancies in Singapore are senior and/or in specialist areas like client onboarding where banks find it more difficult to recruit new staff.

 Unlike other sectors, the high ranking for hedge funds on our chart doesn’t indicate an ‘easy’ job search – it reflects the small pool of people with hedge fund experience already on their CVs.
 If you’re looking for a hedge fund job, you’ll also be up against elite candidates with investment banking backgrounds.